There is one ATM located in the back lobby of Transylvania University's Forrer Hall.

 Requests for exemption from the housing requirement should be directed to Bob Brown, associate dean of student affairs, at (859) 233-8889.

 Resident Advisors (RAs) are upperclass students who live in the residence halls and are responsible for a floor of about 40 students.
 The RAs act as educators, promoting the principles of citizenship, leadership, and self-government while applying those principles in working with students.
+The RAs also receive support from two area coordinators, professionals with master’s degrees who reside on campus.

 Use of alcoholic beverages by students under 21 years of age and use of illicit drugs are prohibited on campus and at campus-sponsored events.
 Because Transylvania is part of the Lexington community and has a commitment to prepare students for responsible participation in the community and beyond, the university views consumption of alcoholic beverages by students 21 years of age or older as a personal decision, so long as it is done responsibly.
 Specific guidelines are provided to students at the start of each fall term.

-More than 70 student organizations cover a range of activities that include student government, campus media, honoraries, special interest groups, departmental societies, service groups, four national fraternities, four national sororities, and religious organizations.
+More than 70 student organizations cover a range of activities that include student government, campus media, honoraries, special interest groups, departmental societies, service groups, national fraternities, national sororities, and religious organizations.
 For more information, call the William T. Young Campus Center at (859) 233-8269.